- United States: Finance > Corporate restructuring (including bankruptcy)

 United States: Finance

-Within Not-for-profit (non profit and tax exempt organizations), Caplin & Drysdale is a second tier firm,
+Within Not-for-profit, Caplin & Drysdale, Chartered is a second tier firm,

 United States: Labor and employment

-Caplin & Drysdale advises employers and plan service providers on the design and administration of qualified plans, legislative and regulatory changes, representation before the IRS, compliance with Title I of ERISA, executive compensation, health and welfare benefits, tax-exempt and governmental employer representation, financial institution and service provider counseling, and employee benefits dispute resolution.
-Washington DC-based Richard Skillman and Joanne Youn are both highly experienced practitioners.
+Washington DC-based Caplin & Drysdale, Chartered has an excellent reputation for tax-related work.
+Its EBEC team advises on the design and administration of qualified plans, legislative and regulatory changes, compliance with Title I of ERISA, executive compensation, health and welfare benefits, tax-exempt and governmental employer representation, financial institution and service provider counseling, and employee benefits dispute resolution, as well as representing clients before the IRS.
+The group’s ‘industry knowledge is outstanding’.
+It advised the Middle East Broadcasting Networks Inc on Affordable Care Act issues relating to its health plan.
+Other clients include The World Bank, SKF USA Inc, IMF and Ingersoll-Rand.
+The highly experienced Richard Skillman, Patricia Lewis and Joanne Youn are all recommended.

 United States: Tax